Biont/files_fuse_mount/README.md

 ## Use cases:
 * Create a pool of shared media with colleagues and family.
 Then mount the whole library in some external media player like Jellyfin
 * Expose a user's storage as a Samba share without worrying about consistency with Nextcloud.
+* Replace an existing WebDAV mount.
+Benchmarks are needed, but chances are this solution here will perform a LOT better
 * Use powerful third-party server tools for processing and organizing data and see changes immediately reflected in Nextcloud

+## Usage
+This app has no GUI and probably won't ever need one.
+For now, it just ships a new CLI command called `files:fuse-mount`

 ## Caveats
 This a very very rudimentary implementation.
 It currently supports: